The Village Store, Norfolk

 For me, this was an Aladdin's cave.
 Windows made with the glorious frosted and bubble glass and numerous goodies I remember from my own childhood - rooted in the 1970s.

 On top of a display case lies a mechanical pre-decimal W&T Avery scale, next to a Gross cash register that is frozen at £22.02½ pence a pointer to a time when we had different coins in our pockets.
+This would suggest that the store closed for good before 1984 as it was that year that the half pence ceased to be legal tender.

 Beyond those delightful treasures, scattered all over the shop were toys and games I used to play and use as a young boy.
 Old Maid cards and Plasticine along with model toys and other items.
 On a dusty shelf was a vintage box of Pez sweets still in their packets along with their accompanying dispensers.